dev-ameyjoshi/FoodDonationApp/README.md

 and has an influence on the environment, including overall greenhouse gas emissions.
 This applicationbased project assists in the collection of food from contributors and distribution to those in need.
-This is the project's fundamental and key goal
+This is the project's fundamental and key goal.

 If you liked the repo then kindly support it by giving it a star ⭐!